 The minimalistic Jaeger-LeCoultre Master Ultra Thin Reserve de Marche (Ref.
 Q1372520) series was presented during the SIHH 2012 show.
 Equipped with power reserve indicators, members of the new collection were thinner, more legible, and even more elegant than previous iterations.

-As usual, the new timekeeper is available in two versions: a dressy rose gold and an understated stainless steel, which may be especially desirable for those introverted individuals who want to feel a piece of fine mechanics gently hugging their wrist, but wouldn’t care to draw too much attention to it.
+As usual, the new timekeeper is available in two versions: a dressy rose gold and understated stainless steel, which may be especially desirable for those introverted individuals who want to feel a piece of fine mechanics gently hugging their wrist, but wouldn’t care to draw too much attention to it.

 Although a classic dress watch usually has its functions limited to displaying hours, minutes and, sometimes, seconds and date, this one adds to the mix an easily readable power reserve indicator.

 Surprisingly, despite having three sub-dials on its eggshell-white dial, the watch doesn’t look like overloaded with functions.
-Perhaps, the reason for this is that the five hands are very successfully differentiated from each other with their colors and shapes.
+Perhaps, the reason for this is that the five hands are successfully differentiated from each other with their colors and shapes.

 The rose gold, dauphine-shaped hours and minutes hands, for example, are superbly matched by similarly shaped applied hour markers that are crafted from the same precious metal.

 The indicators on the power reserve, date and small seconds sub-dials (placed at 10, 2 and 6 o’clock respectively) have their steel hands blued and also sport different shapes: the first two are leaf-shaped and the last is the baton-shaped.
 Although these hands look a lot more contrast on the clean, spotless dial, it is immediately clear that they play on the sidelines.